Chris Woodward: Texas Rangers

 On November 2, 2018, Woodward agreed to a three-year contract to be the manager of the Texas Rangers beginning with the 2019 season.
 On March 24, 2021, the Rangers exercised Woodward's option for the 2022 season.
 On November 19, 2021, the Rangers signed Woodward to a contract extension through the 2023 season, with a club option for 2024.
 The Rangers fired Woodward on August 15, 2022.

-Dodgers front office
+Los Angeles Dodgers (second stint)

-Prior to the 2023 season, Woodward was hired by the Dodgers as a special assistant in the front office as well as a roving infield instructor for their organization.
+On January 20, 2023, Woodward was hired by the Dodgers as a special assistant in the front office as well as a roving infield instructor for their organization.

+On November 22, 2024, it was announced that he would replace Clayton McCullough as the Dodgers first base coach, after McCullough was hired to manage the Miami Marlins.

 Managerial record

 Personal life

 Woodward is married to Erin Woodward, with whom he has three children.
 He met his wife, a native of Aurora, Ontario, while playing with the Toronto Blue Jays.

-He resides in Chandler, Arizona.
-In 2004, Woodward was featured in an episode of Degrassi: The Next Generation.
+He and his family reside in Chandler, Arizona.

+On March 8, 2004, Woodward was featured in season 3, episode 18, of Degrassi: The Next Generation.